-QUEEN’S PARK — NDP MPP for London North Centre Terence Kernaghan said the Ford government can no longer ignore London’s critical need for mental health funding, and urged Ford to listen to requests for funding from Daya Counselling Centre, a charitable organization in London that offers free and low-cost therapy to individuals, couples and families who cannot otherwise afford it.
+QUEEN’S PARK — MPP for London North Centre Terence Kernaghan said the government can no longer ignore London’s critical need for mental health funding, and urged the government to listen to requests for funding from Daya Counselling Centre, a charitable organization in London that offers free and low-cost therapy to individuals, couples and families who cannot otherwise afford it.

 “Many people in our community, and across Ontario, can’t access psychotherapy or counselling services unless it is subsidized or free, because of the prohibitive costs,” Kernaghan said.
 “But for an individual or family dealing with a mental health challenge or crisis, therapy can be a lifeline, ensuring that people get back on their feet.